-The QEP is a plan to improve student learning or the environment that supports student learning.
-It is a five-year action plan that an institution develops using broad-based involvement of its constituents: students, faculty, staff, administrators and local community.
+The QEP is a five-year action plan to improve student learning or the environment that supports student learning.
+The plan should have broad-based support from its constituents: students, faculty, staff, administrators and the local community.

 The QEP describes how the institution's constituents will come together throughout the QEP process to create and direct the plan.
 This collaboration is an integral part of a successful QEP.